Kessler Psychological, LLC

 She moved to Norfolk in 2009 to complete her internship at EVMS with rotations at Eastern State Hospital, the H/NN-CSB and CHKD.
 She has since worked at ESH as a forensic psychologist and also at some community agencies before deciding to open her own practice in April, 2014.

-Dr. Kessler also performs competency and sanity evaluations for many courts in the Hampton Roads area and is a volunteer EMT for the Ocean Park Volunteer Rescue Squad in Virginia Beach.
+Dr. Kessler also performs competency and sanity evaluations for many courts in the Hampton Roads area and volunteers as a trapper, transporter, and foster for Feral Affairs Network.

 Dr. Kessler rescued Parker in 2016 from Tampa, Fl.
 According to his DNA testing, he is a Bulldog mixed with Boxer, Akita, American Staffordshire Terrier, and Chow Chow (apparently also known as a "Heinz 57").
 He participates in most therapy sessions and clients find him to be comforting and intuitive.